ckeditor/ckeditor4-docs/guides/dev/deep_dive/advanced_content_filter/allowed_content_rules/README.md

 Multiple rules may exist for one element and one element may be included in numerous element lists.
 For example each of the rules may allow another set of element properties.

-### Rules application
+### Rules Application

 First [disallowed content rules](#!/guide/dev_disallowed_content) are applied to the element.
-Element may be rejected as whole (if rule specifies only element name) or its properties may be removed.
-Once element or its property is rejected they cannot be brought back by allowed content rules.
+An element may be rejected as a whole (if the rule specifies only the element name) or its properties may be removed.
+Once an element or its property is rejected they cannot be brought back by allowed content rules.

 Then allowed content rules are applied one by one to the element.
 Initially the element being filtered is invalid and all its properties are rejected.
 The first rule applied to the element validates it (it will not be removed) and that rule may accept some element properties.
 Another rule may cause the editor to accept further element properties.

 Therefore:

-* If there are no allowed content rules for an element it is removed.
+* If there are no allowed content rules for an element, it is removed.
 * It is possible to accept an element, but reject all its properties which will then be removed.
 * Once validated, an element or its property cannot be invalidated by another allowed content rule.
-* Once rejected by disallowed content rule element or its properties cannot be accepted by allowed content rule.
+* Once rejected by a disallowed content rule, an element or its properties cannot be accepted by an allowed content rule.
-* If disallowed content rule removed property which is required by allowed content rule, that rule will not validate the element.
+* If a disallowed content rule removed a property which is required by any allowed content rule, that rule will not validate the element.

 ## String Format